 When assessing a telecom expense management company's capabilities, enterprises will prioritize those that can offer a wide range of services that covers everything from full lifecycle management for fixed and mobile communications to SaaS, IaaS, and PaaS cloud management services.

 Device-as-a-service (DaaS) has also grow in popularity as more and more organizations adopt the hybrid working model.
 DaaS lets you augment your mobile network with the latest smart devices, so everyone has access to the tools they need.
 There’s no upfront investment.
 Instead, the costs are spread out and incorporated into your service agreement to reduce complexity and optimise spend.

 In addition, enterprises will look for telecom expense management vendors that have a global reach so they can achieve the best results, regardless of their physical location.

 The SaaS market is expected to grow from $130.69 billion in 2021 to $716.52 billion in 2028.

 7. Lifecycle Management

 Managing a telecoms estate in 2022 is difficult.
 Aside from basic fixed-line infrastructure, enterprises must monitor a multitude of communication platforms, subscription-based cloud services, mobile devices, and vast virtual networks.

-One of the main telecom industry trends of 2022 has seen telecom expense management companies make full lifecycle management a central part of their offering.
+One of the main telecom industry trends of 2022 has seen telecom expense management companies make full telecom asset lifecycle management a central part of their offering.
 Enterprises will look to their providers to monitor assets, allocate resources, oversee end-of-life device management, and regain control of their telecom spend.

 Both wireless and telecom cost controls are difficult to accomplish without effective management of the full lifecycle of devices and services.